-EMERGENCY SHELTER OVERLAY ZONE AMENDMENTS EL CAMINO HOMELESS ORGANIZATION (AMND24-0060 & ZCH24-0061) MOTION BY: Bourbeau SECOND BY: Funk
+EMERGENCY SHELTER OVERLAY ZONE AMENDMENTS EL CAMINO HOMELESS ORGANIZATION (AMND24-0060 & ZCH24-0061) 9 of 168

-2. Direct the City Manager to work with ECHO and City staff on a meaningful public engagement process and report the results with said process within six (6) months of the issuance of the building permit.
+- 2. Direct the City Manager to work with ECHO and City staff on a meaningful public engagement process and report the results with said process within six (6) months of the issuance of the building permit. - AYES (5): Bourbeau, Dariz, Newsom, Funk, and Moreno

 Mayor Moreno recessed the Meeting at 9:06 P.M.

 Mayor Moreno reconvened the Meeting with all present at 9:18 P.M.